Andrew Duncan (businessman)

 Duncan was a Director of the Bank of England and of Imperial Chemical Industries.
 He was chairman of the Central Electricity Board from 1927 to 1935, and chairman of the British Iron and Steel Federation from 1935 until 1945.
 He was elected as a "National" Member of Parliament (MP) for the City of London in a 1940 by-election and was made a member of the Cabinet and a Privy Counsellor.
-He was re-elected at the 1945 election, stepped down at the 1950 general election.
+He was re-elected at the 1945 election, and stepped down at the 1950 general election.

-During his time in ministerial office, there was some concern that someone so closely involved with the iron, steel and chemical industries was in charge of their regulation.
-However, wartime pressures kept Duncan in post and he was undamaged.
+During his time in the ministerial office, there was some concern that someone so closely involved with the iron, steel and chemical industries was in charge of their regulation.
+However, wartime pressures kept Duncan in the post and he was undamaged.
 He returned to the Iron and Steel Federation after the war, working to resist the Labour government's nationalisation plans with Aubrey Jones, his assistant, later a Conservative minister.

 He was knighted in 1921 and appointed a Knight Grand Cross of the Order of the British Empire (GBE) in 1938.
 He was also awarded the Italian Order of Saints Maurice and Lazarus.

 In addition to his service in the United Kingdom, Duncan was appointed in 1926 by Canadian Prime Minister William Lyon Mackenzie King in response to the Maritime Rights Movement to chair the Royal Commission on Maritime Claims, which was thus nicknamed the "Duncan Commission".

 In 1916, he married Anne Jordan.
 They had two sons, one of whom was killed in action in 1940.
 He died in his sleep on 30 March 1952, aged 67.